- Introduction by Jamie Simpson, Director of Ecological Hosting

 «Sir Ken Robinson makes an entertaining and profoundly moving case for creating an education system that nurtures (rather than undermines) creativity.»

-We are proud to be enabling the producers of this new film to host their web site on our solar powered service.
+We are proud to have enabled the producers of this film to host their web site on our solar powered service.

 «Future Weather is a character-driven story of abandonment, responsibility and self-fulfillment.
 Central to the lives of three rural women is a gifted by lonely child named Laduree, an aspiring conservationist whose experiments to save the planet from global warming are trashed when her mother runs away.
 Laduree manages to survive in the country alone, but when her grandmother gets wise to the situation, she is forced to leave home.
 As Laduree struggles to grasp what her future holds, she unexpectedly connects with the people around her and discovers how to grow roots in a turbulent world.»